 Infertility in mares is often due to endometritis caused by bacteria.
 It is essential to know which antibiotic the bacterium in question is sensitive to in order to effectively treat the disorder.
 Determining this sensitivity requires a bacterial culture from the inner lining of the uterus.
 A mucous sample is taken to that end.

 Endometritis is common among mares.
-That is because of the very short time between the birth of a foal and the subsequent servicing of the mare: generally not more than nine days.
+This is due to the very short time between the birth of a foal and the subsequent servicing of the mare: generally not more than nine days.
 That is also how things go in herds that are kept under natural circumstances.
 Perhaps this relates to the gestation period, which is eleven months for horses.
-So if the mare is to deliver her foal in the spring (the most favourable time) then she must be bearing her next young one month after the birth of the previous foal.
+So if the mare is to deliver her foal in the spring (the most favourable time), then she must be bearing her next young one month after the birth of the previous foal.
 But the uterus will not have recovered completely so shortly after a delivery.
-Particularly if the delivery was problematic, or if the afterbirth does not promptly come off, then bacteria will still be present in the uterus during the first period of being in heat.
-The uterus will be inflamed and is therefore not ready for the next gestation.
+Particularly if the delivery was problematic, or if the afterbirth is not promptly expelled, then bacteria will still be present in the uterus during the first period of being in heat.
+The uterus will be inflamed and is not ready for the next gestation.
 An embryo cannot nestle itself in an inflamed uterus wall.